In spite of having a cool hat (and a great tutu)

 The heart of a star is kind of like a mosh pit.
 If the temperature is high enough, these nuclei become so energetic, they start dancing and coming very close to one another.
 Since like charges repel, the protons want to keep them apart.

 But enter the Strong Nuclear Force (which is mediated by gluons).
-If two nuclei come very close together, very quickly, the strong force will overcome the repulsion and force the nuclei together.
+If two nuclei come very close together, very quickly, the strong force will overcome the repulsion and the nuclei will “tunnel” together.
 (Kind of like a shotgun wedding, but without the preacher and firearms.)
 Y’gets a new element.

 OK, let’s pick up where we left off last time.
 We’ll fast forward to about 380,000 years after the Big Bang.
 By this time, the universe has cooled enough for electrons to marry up with the nuclei created in the first minute, creating h’actual h’atoms of hydrogen (and some helium, with a smidge of lithium just to keep everyone happy).